renpy/renpy/sphinx/source/style_properties.rst

     The displayable uses for the bottom side of the bar.

+.. style-property:: base_bar displayable

+    A single displayable that is used for left_bar/right_bar or top_bar/bottom_bar, as appropriate.
+(This can be used with thumb to make a slider or scrollbar.)

 .. style-property:: thumb displayable or None

     If not None, this is a displayable that is drawn over the break